-Ensure that the microsurfacing cures at a rate that will permit traffic on the pavement within 1 hour after application without damaging the pavement surface.If there is an excessive streaking problem created by high amounts of oversize material in the mix, stop applying the mixture and take steps to correct the streaking problem.
+Ensure that the microsurfacing cures at a rate that will permit traffic on the pavement within 1 hour after application without damaging the pavement surface.
+However, should the contractor have concerns about adequate cure work out an arrangement agreeable to the project before releasing traffic on the pavement.

+If there is an excessive streaking problem created by high amounts of oversize material in the mix, stop applying the mixture and take steps to correct the streaking problem.
 Do not resume work until the Engineer is satisfied the problem has been corrected.

 If a section of pavement is not going to be exposed to traffic within 48 hours, compact it with a pneumatic tire roller after curing.
 Conform the pneumatic tire roller to 401.13, and inflate the tire pressure to 40 to 60 pounds per square inch (275 to 400 kPa).